Updated: May 18

 As a piano teacher, his contribution to the knowledge and technique of the piano was very relevant.
 In fact, he is considered one of the fathers of the new modern technique of the pianoforte.
 Besides the mentioned Gradus ad Parnassum, he taught some of the most virtuoso piano players at this time like Johann Baptist Cramer, John Field and composers like Giacomo Meyerbeer.
 And the admiration from Beethoven to the work of Clementi is obvious and well known.
 Although the relationship between Clementi and Mozart was a little bit difficult,specially when they met in Christmas Eve in 1781 in Vienna in the memorable competition in front of Emperor Joseph II.
 Mozart, after it wrote a famous letter to his father in this way: "Clementi plays well, as far as execution with the right-hand goes.
 His greatest strength lies in his passages in thirds.
 Apart from that, he doesn’t have a Kreuzer’s worth of taste or feeling.
 In short, he is a mere robot."
 And sometime after that, Mozart "Clementi is a charlatan, like all the Italians.
 He marks a piece presto but plays only allegro".

-However, in the end, Mozart remembered ten years later the first theme of the piano sonata in B flat Major by Clementi, when the Austrian composer borrowed it for the overture of the "Zauberflöte".
+However, in the end, Mozart remembered ten years later the first theme of the piano sonata in B flat Major by Clementi, when the Austrian composer borrowed it for the overture of the "Zauberflöte", one of the most famous mozart operas.
 Then, in 1782, Clementi returned to London, and as far as we know, both of them never met again.

 The relation between the Italian composer and London is still remembered today with a blue plaque near 128 Kensington Church Street, in Kensington and Chelsea Borough, and is possible for the tourists to visit the Clementi House at this address, where he lived.